redhat-cop/ocp4-helpernode/docs/bmquickstart.md

 INFO It is now safe to remove the bootstrap resources
 ```

-...you can continue....at this point you can delete the bootstrap server.
+...you can continue...at this point you can delete/poweroff the bootstrap server.

+> :warning: you can repourpose this machine as another node!

 ## Finish Install